DDU-CDD/fmophore/README.md

 4. Install the package:
    ```bash
    pip install .

 ## Usage

 ### Mandatory Parameters:
    ```bash
-    -dir,       --directory             : Process all PDB files in a directory -com,       --Prot_complex          : Process a single complex PDB file .pdb -pdb,       --PDB_ID                : PDB ID or .txt file containing PDB IDs.
+-dir,       --directory             : Process all PDB files in a directory.
-                                          Process a single complex PDB directly from Protein Data Bank > https://www.rcsb.org/
+-com,       --Prot_complex          : Process a single complex PDB file.
+-PDB,       --PDB_ID                : Specify a PDB ID or a file containing multiple PDB IDs.
-    -prot       --protein_pdb_file      : Path to protein PDB file -ligs       --ligand_files          : Path to single ligand PDB file or directory of ligand PDB files
+-prot,      --protein_pdb_file      : Path to the protein PDB file.
+-ligs,      --ligand_files          : Path to a single ligand PDB file or a directory of ligand PDB files.

-    -qm         --qm_calculation        : MP2 or DFTB (GAMESS software required/ https://www.msg.chem.iastate.edu/gamess/download.html)

-    -d          --distance_cutoff       : Distance cutoff for selecting residues.
-Use "no_cutoff" to select the whole protein.
+-d          --distance_cutoff        : Distance cutoff for selecting residues (or "no_cutoff" for the whole protein).
+-qm         --qm_calculation         : Specify "MP2" or "DFTB" (requires GAMESS software).

-    -t          --timer                 : Timer in days e.g.: 1 day ==> -t 1
+-t,         --timer                 : Timer in days (e.g., `-t 1` for 1 day).
-    -c          --cpus                  : Please specify the number of cpus (cores; number of jobs to parallelize)
+-c,         --cpus                  : Number of CPUs to use for parallelization.
    ```
 ### Optional Parameters:
    ```bash
-    -cof,       --cofactor              : If you have co-factor in the system, provide the name in this form, e.g.: LYS-600' -lib,       --same_target           : If same target and different ligands -align,     --align                 : If needed to align structures -analysis   --FMOPhore_analysis     : To run analysis only if calculations has been completed.
+-cof,       --cofactor              : Specify co-factor (e.g., `LYS-600`).
+-lib,       --same_target           : Specify if analyzing the same target with different ligands.
+-align,     --align                 : Align structures if needed.
+-analysis,  --FMOPhore_analysis     : Perform analysis of completed calculations.
    ```

 ### Example Command
    ```
-fmophore -dir /path/to/pdb/files -d 5 -qm DFTB -t 1 -c 10 -lib
+fmophore -dir /path/to/pdb/files -d 5 -qm DFTB -t 1 -c 20 -PDBProcessor -FMOPhore -lib -align
    ```
 ### Help
 To view the full list of options and their usage: